Kyriosity/read-write/README+/software/tests/asQA/README+/QA_tests-pitfalls.md

 ........... 🚧🐝🚧 ...
 WORK in PROGRESS... 🚧✏️🚧

-# Software &mdash; QA tests &mdash; Pitfalls
+# QA Tests &mdash; Pitfalls

 <p dir=rtl>Testers hate it when<br />.developers know these catches<br/>(Clickbait🪝)</p>

+This is the continuation of [QA Pitfalls](../../../QA/README+/QA-pitfalls.md)

 ## Conceptual

-### Overestimate of programming and automation
+### OVERESTIMATE SYN0 of programming and automation

-Not every test automation will pay back.
-And even not every test shall be written in code.
+Not every test automation will pay off.
+Not every test should/could be written in code.
 Furthermore, not every test must be formulated in steps.

-UI tests are a protruding example.
+UI tests are a protruding example but atop of other specific, badly formulated, and irregular tests.

-### Wishful thinking Blaming the messenger

-The stories of remote testers who happily could with wishful thinking.

-### Hope on QA

-VETTED

-Will load the QA (happy enough) with

-Nevertheless, development shall be done as there's no

-### Pro forma QA

-Security, tunnel vision

 ## "Technical"